scp756-221/course-site/docs/a2/page.md

    The window is now showing a terminal session on *the remote Amazon instance*, not your machine.
 (The `ip-172-31-25-98` portion of the prompt will vary with the IP address of your particular instance.)

-3. Clone the Assignment 2 repo generated above with the following, where `REGID` is your GitHub userid:
+3. Clone the Assignment 2 repo generated above with the following, where `REGID` is your GitHub userid. **You will need to authenticate/configure git on this EC2 instance as it is a fresh installation.
+Use the PAT from Assignment 1 as you would your password when prompted.**

    ~~~bash
    [ec2-user@ip-172-31-25-98 ~]$ git clone https://github.com/scp756-221/assignment2on-REGID.git c756-exer